The Live Coding Toolkit (LCT) is a suite of Pure Data abstractions (predefined functions) for musical live coding.

 - quant : pitch class quanitze

-- out : stereo audio output with reverb
+- out~ : stereo audio output with level control and reverb

-Functions are based on live coding techniques outlined in Sorensen, Andrew & Brown, Andrew R. (2007) aa-cell in practice: An approach to musical live coding.
+Functions in the LCT are based on live coding techniques outlined in Sorensen, Andrew & Brown, Andrew R. (2007) aa-cell in practice: An approach to musical live coding.
 In: Proceedings of the International Computer Music Conference. pp. 292–299.
 ICMA, Copenhagen.